Tips for gardening with arthritis26 April 2021

 The sun is out, and the sky is blue, so it’s the perfect time to get stuck into the gardening.
-Spending some time outside on these longer and lighter days can help our wellbeing too, especially in this time of lockdown.
+Spending some time outside on these longer and lighter days can help our wellbeing too.
 It's a chance to enjoy nature, plant some seeds, watch the birds and boost your vitamin D.

 Choosing the right equipment

 There are a wide range of easy grip tools available to help you garden and you can adapt tools you already have with add-on handles and grips.
 Long-handled tools prevent you over-stretching, while kneeling pads are the perfect way to take the strain off your knees.